Dacrytherium: Dentition

 The dental formula of Dacrytherium and other anoplotheriids is for a total of 44 teeth, consistent with the primitive dental formula for early-middle Palaeogene placental mammals.
 Anoplotheriids have selenodont (crescent-shaped ridge form) or bunoselenodont (bunodont and selenodont) premolars (P/p) and molars (M/m) made for leaf-browsing diets.
 The canines (C/c) of the Anoplotheriidae are overall undifferentiated from the incisors (I/i).
 The lower premolars of the family are piercing and elongated.
 The upper molars are bunoselenodont in form while the lower molars have selenodont labial cuspids and bunodont (or rounded) lingual cuspids.
-The subfamily Anoplotheriinae differs from the Dacrytheriinae by the molariform premolars with crescent-shaped paraconules and the lower molars that lack a third cusp between the metaconid and entoconid.
+The subfamily Anoplotheriinae differs from the Dacrytheriinae by the lack of both molariform upper premolars with crescent-shaped paraconules and the lower molars with a third cusp between the metaconid and entoconid.

 Dacrytherium has various specific dental diagnoses, some of which are similar to other anoplotheriids and some others of which are unique.
 Its upper incisors (I^{1}-I^{3}) are triangular in shape.
 The canines (C) are undifferentiated, typical of the Anoplotheriidae.
 The P^{1}-P^{3} are elongated in size and have poorly-developed lingual lobes (or divisions).
 The P^{4} is also triangular and has a crescent-shaped lingual cusp.
 The P_{1}-P_{3} are narrow and sharp while the P_{4} has a metaconid cusp that is distolingual in position to the protoconid cusp and has a weak paraconid cusp that is divided into two branches.
 The molars of Dacrytherium are "pentacuspidate", meaning that they have five cusps.
 In them, the parastyle cusp is connected to a prominent parastyle cusp, the labial sides of the paracone cusp and metacone cusp slightly ridged, and mesostyle cusps are loop-shaped.
 The lower molars each have two labial, crescent-shaped cusps and three lingual cusps for a total of five, with the postcristid and paracristid cusps extending lingually.

 In regards to the occlusion of teeth, the cusps of the lower teeth fit easily into the depressions of the upper teeth, a trait apparently well-pronounced especially in its premolars.
 The occlusion of Dacrytherium, according to Nelly Delmont, is similar to those of the Suidae, the main difference being that Dacrytherium lacks cutting-edge teeth.